Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 - **Effective Altruism**: An attempt to maximise "positive impact" in the world through dispassionate and rational evaluation
 - **Longtermism**: An overriding "ethic" that centres the ushering in of a future, posthuman species to maximise value creation across the universe.

-This might all sound like little more than science fiction, but these are deeply held convictions for many influential people — Elon Mask, Peter Thiel, Sam Altman, Vitalik Buterin, Sam Bankman-Fried, and so on.
+This might all sound like little more than science fiction, but these are deeply held convictions for many influential people — Elon Mask, Peter Thiel, Sam Altman, Vitalik Buterin, Sam Bankman-Fried, and more.
 AGI is a central pillar in many of these ideologies because it is expected to hasten human development exponentially.
 There are just a few small problems with all this, though..

 ### Uh-oh, eugenics-o